robpitcher/robpitcher.github.io/_drafts/private-endpoint-name-resolution-using-conditional-forwarders-in-a-hybrid-azure-environment.md

 In this example we have the following components in our environment:
 - Active Directory domain controllers deployed on-prem and in Azure
+- Azure VNET DNS settings configured to point to the Azure domain controllers
 - Hybrid network connectivity established between Azure and on-prem using a site-to-site VPN
 - A storage account with a private endpoint enabled

+> This example uses a storage account private endpoint for demonstration purposes.
+The same general steps can be applied to any resource that supports private endpoints, just be sure to use the appropriate private DNS zone name as documented [here](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns#commercial).
+{: .prompt-tip }